saques/MazeGenerator/README.md

 # Instructions

 Build the program with "make".
-Type "./maze X Y" to generate a random maze, where X is the dimension of the square matrix and Y allows to print the solution or not (1/0).
-The result will be printed in a SVG file.
+Type "./maze X" to generate a random maze, where X is the dimension of the square matrix.
+Two SVG files will be generated, one containing the maze itself and the other containing the solution to the generated maze.